weaviate/weaviate/docs/batch_request_processing.md

 - `batch response`: refers to an array of responses
 - `batched response`: refers to an individual response in a `batch response`
 ### 1.1 Format
-A batch request uses a specific format.
 Examples of the format used by a batch request and a batch response are detailed below (these were taken from the [Apollo blog](https://blog.apollographql.com/query-batching-in-apollo-63acfd859862)).
 #### 1.1.1 Request
 ```
 [